Grigor Dimitrov: 2013: First ATP title

-Elias Ymer and Filippo Volandri in three sets, and upset world No. 20 Juan Mónaco in the quarterfinals, in straight sets.
+Elias Ymer and Filippo Volandri in three sets, and upset world No. 20, Juan Mónaco, in the quarterfinals, in straight sets.
 In the semifinals he lost to Fernando Verdasco, in an epic three set battle.
-He then started his US Open Series campaign at the Citi Open, Dimitrov received a bye and defeated Xavier Malisse and Sam Querrey in straight sets.
+He then started his US Open Series campaign at the Washington Open, Dimitrov received a bye and defeated Xavier Malisse and Sam Querrey in straight sets.
 In the quarterfinals, Dimitrov lost in two tiebreak sets to the German veteran Tommy Haas.
 At the Rogers Cup, he fell in the first round the Spaniard Marcel Granollers in straight sets, but rebounded at the Western & Southern Open, defeating world No. 15 Nicolás Almagro and Brian Baker, before losing to Rafael Nadal in three sets in the third round.
-The Bulgarian then suffered three consecutive first round exits at the US Open to João Sousa in five sets, the China Open to Roberto Bautista Agut in straight set, and the Shanghai Rolex Masters to Kei Nishikori in straight sets as well.
+The Bulgarian then suffered three consecutive first round exits at the US Open to João Sousa in five sets, the China Open to Roberto Bautista Agut in straight set, and the Shanghai Masters to Kei Nishikori in straight sets as well.

 At the Stockholm Open Dimitrov won his first ATP title by defeating top seed David Ferrer in the final, coming back from a set down, becoming the first ever male Bulgarian player in the Open era to win such a title.
 This win also meant Dimitrov reached a career-best No. 22 in the world.
 He followed it up with a quarterfinal showing at the Swiss Indoors defeating Radek Štěpánek and Alexandr Dolgopolov in straight sets, before losing to childhood idol Roger Federer in two tight sets.
-He played his final event of the year at the BNP Paribas Masters, where he beat Michaël Llodra and Fabio Fognini, both in three sets, but then lost to Juan Martín del Potro in the third round, despite winning the first set.
+He played his final event of the year at the Paris Masters, where he beat Michaël Llodra and Fabio Fognini, both in three sets, but then lost to Juan Martín del Potro in the third round, despite winning the first set.
 Dimitrov finished the year ranked 23rd in singles and 68th in doubles.

 On 16 December 2013, Dimitrov received the second most votes for the Bulgarian Sportsperson of the Year award, earning 1331 points and finishing just behind wrestler Ivo Angelov.